SickHub/docker-cups-airprint/README.md

 ```shell script
 docker network create --driver=qnet --ipam-driver=qnet --ipam-opt=iface=bond0 --subnet ...
 ```

+## Hints for TrueNAS / docker-compose
+You can use the [example config](docs/docker-compose-example.yml) to deploy via docker-compose.

 # Credits
 this is based on awesome work of others